 I’ll have to read about it.
 I ain’t watching another Brady Super Bowl.
 I’ve got furniture to assemble.

 January 26, 2017 update

 Here we go again.
 Another Super Bowl, another Tom Brady appearance, another superstar halftime performance.
-Personally, for what it’s worth, I think Lady Gaga makes perfect sense for this gig, and in fact would have made more sense than last year’s selection of Coldplay (number 7 on Rolling Stone‘s list???), so this year’s beef isn’t about the performer.
+Personally, for what it’s worth, I think Lady Gaga makes perfect sense for this gig, and in fact would have made more sense than last year’s selection of Coldplay (which was bumped from number 7 to number 13 on Rolling Stone‘s list… I guess they went to a review and reversed the call on that one), so this year’s beef isn’t about the performer.
 In fact, apart from the ludicrous name of the actual show, I’m not sure there’s a beef beyond the original premise of this post, which is, “Why do we need a concert in the middle of a football game?”
 But that’s a matter for another time (i.e. 11 paragraphs down the page).